Veterinary

 • Vomiting

-If your dog is exhibiting these symptoms, you can use an at-home dog allergy testing kit to help you determine the cause of the allergy.
-Our experts have a full review of the EasyDNA dog allergy test, so you know more about how it works and how to use it.
-But your best course of action is to visit your veterinarian to get a proper diagnosis, and you can share your at-home testing results with your vet.
+You can also use a dog allergy testing kit to help you determine the cause of the allergy.
+See my reviews of the best at-home dog allergy tests to learn more about how they work.
+However, your best course of action is to visit your veterinarian to get a proper diagnosis, and you can share your at-home testing results with your vet.

 Allergy shots for dogs with skin allergies are not the only answer.
-Our experts review the best allergy medicine for dogs, including Apoquel for dogs.
+See my reviews of the best allergy medicine for dogs, including Apoquel for dogs.
 Learning more about all the options can give you the information you need to feel informed.
 Then you can work with your vet to understand the pros and cons and other options that might work best for you and your dog.

 Easing The Cost Of Care